 Are your loved one’s vital documents up to date and secured in a place that is accessible in the event of an emergency?
 Are you aware of their wishes should you be required to act on their behalf?

-Planning for the care of aging parents is one of the most stressful, complicated and time-consuming efforts a family will experience.
+Planning for the care of aging loved ones is one of the most stressful, complicated and time-consuming efforts a family will experience.
 The process becomes more burdensome when a crisis presents itself with little to no warning.
 Whether it be proactive planning, crisis prevention or crisis management, Theia’s integrated approach to elder care allows us to act rapidly to resolve issues and quickly bring peace of mind.
 Contact Theia Senior Solutions for a complimentary consultation.